 CFE Contributors in US$ (up to 31 October 2017)

 The generosity of our resource partners makes the CFE a fast and flexible financing instrument that gives WHO the funding it needs to kick start emergency response operations.

 The World Health Assembly, WHO’s governing body, set a US$100 million funding target when it established the CFE in 2015 to ensure the impact and effectiveness of the CFE.
 Currently, the fund has a US$55.5 million funding gap which WHO is seeking to address through an enhanced resource mobilization strategy.

-Since the CFE’s launch in 2015, the fund has allocated US$30.2 million to a total of 40 emergencies: 1 global, 2 regional, and to 29 countries/territories.
+Since the CFE’s launch in 2015, the fund has made 42 emergency allocations for a total of $33 million to 31 countries/territories, 2 regional and 1 global response.
 Most CFE allocations are released within 24 hours, responding to disease outbreaks, natural disaster and complex humanitarian crises.